BeemFlow/beemflow/README.md

 # - Inventory sync logic
 # - Order processing workflows

-# Use it simply:
+// Use it simply:
+{
-- id: sync_inventory
+  id: "sync_inventory"
-  use: mcp://shopify/sync_inventory
+  use: "mcp://shopify/sync_inventory"
-  with:
+  with: {
     store_id: "{{ store.id }}"
-    # Server handles all the complexity
+    // Server handles all the complexity
+  }
+}
 ```

 **The progression:**